Junismyname/Junismyname/README.md

 # Hi there!
 I'm Jun-Hee Hwang 👋

 Welcome to my GitHub profile!
-I go to the University of California, San Diego with a Data Science major.
+I graduated from the University of California, San Diego with a Data Science major.
 I am passionate about leveraging technology to solve real-world problems, with a focus on machine learning, data science, and software development.
 My work spans diverse domains, including neutrino physics, greenhouse gas emissions modeling, and predictive analytics.

 ## 🔭 Projects